 GRV Securities LLC ("Distributor") serves as the distributor of Shares on a best efforts basis, subject to various conditions.
 Shares may be purchased through the Distributor, brokers or dealers ("Selling Agents") that have entered into selling agreements with the Distributor or though intermediary platforms managed by broker-dealers that offer a variety of funds ("Intermediary Platforms").
 Neither the Distributor nor any other broker or dealer is obligated to buy Shares.
-Grosvenor Capital Management, L.P. (the "Adviser" or "GCMLP") (or its affiliates) may pay from their own resources additional compensation, either at the time of sale or on an ongoing basis, to the Selling Agents and Intermediary Platforms in connection with sales of Shares or servicing of investors.
+In consideration for the provisions of ongoing investor servicing and account maintenance services, the Funds pay Grosvenor Capital Management, L.P. (the "Adviser" or "GCMLP"), as servicing agent, a monthly servicing fee at an annualized rate of 0.25% of the net assets of the Fund.
+The Adviser (or its affiliates) may pay from their own resources additional compensation, either at the time of sale or on an ongoing basis, to the Selling Agents and Intermediary Platforms in connection with sales of Shares or servicing of investors.
 These revenue sharing arrangements may result in receipt by the Selling Agents and Intermediary Platforms and their personnel (who themselves may receive all or a substantial part of the relevant payments) of compensation in excess of that which otherwise would have been paid in connection with their selling of shares of a different investment fund.
 A prospective investor with questions regarding these revenue sharing arrangements may obtain additional detail by contacting his, her or its intermediary directly.
 Prospective investors also should be aware that these payments could create incentives on the part of an intermediary to view the Fund more favorably relative to investment funds not making payments of this nature or making smaller such payments.